Kitware/vtk-js/Documentation/content/docs/develop_test.md

 First each VTK class can have several tests spread among several files but we also have infrastructure for global tests which live inside __Sources/Testing/test*.js__.

+vtk.js uses [tape](https://github.com/ljharb/tape) for running tests.
+Please refer to tape's documentation for more information about the test harness API.

 ## Class tests

 In order to add test to vtk.js you will need to create a __test__ directory underneath your class directory.